SEO Consultant

 Google crawls, indexes and ranks web pages.

 The SEO players are the search engine, the searcher and the website.
 A searcher visits a search engine and asks the search engine a question by inputting a search query.
 Then, the search engine returns the most relevant results to a query in the Search Engine Results Pages (SERP).
-What is included within the search results (i.e. websites, local Google My Business Pages, images, videos, rich snippets, search ads, shopping ads) will depend upon the query topic, intent of searcher and relevancy of content.
+What is included within the search results (i.e. websites, Google Business Profiles, questions people ask, images, AI overviews, videos, rich snippets, search ads, shopping ads, related search queries) will depend upon the query topic, the intent of the searcher and relevancy of content.

 Bots from search engines scan the internet to crawl webpages.
 They use algorithms to analyse the webpages across the web and index them for relevant searches based on many ranking signals and factors.
 The Google algorithm determines the ranking and order of webpages for a search query within the Search Engine Results Pages.